UsamaAli-PK/Learnings/README.md

 ---

 ## 📚 My Learning Story
-I started my coding journey in 2023 with a passion for automation and problem-solving.
-My goal is to become a proficient Python developer while exploring web development and machine learning.
+I started my coding journey in 2023 with a passion for Programming and problem-solving.
+My goal is to become a proficient AI developer while exploring Python and machine learning.
 This repository documents my progress through various courses and projects.

 ---